Detecting axions via induced electron spin precession

 A while ago, various authors considered couplings of the axion to matter fields in the standard model \cite{Srednicki:1985xd,Shifman,Zhitnitsky,Kim}.
 For the electron, it is possible to have direct couplings and radiatively induced couplings to the axion.
 As we will see, the relativistic axion-electron interaction will induce a non-relativistic interaction that involves an axion, electric field, electron coupling which will cause spin precession in the electron wave function; an electric dipole moment.
 This effect is similar to how a spin-magnetic field coupling can lead to spin precession.
 Similar mechanisms have been considered \cite{Hill:2015kva, Cao:2017ocv} and find similar forms for an induced electron electric dipole moment.
 In this letter, we consider new interactions and the quantum mechanics of electrons in the presence of axion dark matter and an external electric field.
 We will find that there is an induced change in magnetic flux that is in principle detectable for realistic background field values.
 Finally, we propose an idealized experiment, similar to \cite{Budker:2013hfa}, which may detect such a change in flux \cite{FN1}.

-Consider all possible dimension-four operators coupling a U(1) gauge field $A_{\mu}$, fermion $\Psi$, and real pseudoscalar $\phi$ while retaining gauge invariance and shift-symmetry.
-A concrete example come from Invisible Axion scenarios where, in the simplest realization, an extra Higgs singlet is introduced, whose phase is the axion $\Phi = \rho e^{i\phi/f}$.
-Yukawa couplings to quarks and leptons yield the following shift symmetric axion couplings \cite{FN2}:
+Consider dimension-four operators coupling a U(1) gauge field $A_{\mu}$, fermion $\Psi$, and real pseudoscalar $\phi$ that retain gauge invariance and shift-symmetry.
+A simple example, analogous to the simplest realizations of Invisible Axion scenarios, contains an extra Higgs singlet is introduced whose phase is the axion $\Phi = \rho e^{i\phi/f}$.
+Yukawa couplings to quarks and leptons yield the following shift symmetric axion couplings:

 where $\lambda$ is the dimensionless Yukawa coupling of the singlet $\Phi$ and fermions $\Psi$, and $\mu$ is a parameter related to instanton effects.
+For a detailed description of low energy fermionic coupings for the QCD axion, see \cite{Georgi:1986df}.

-In this letter we will be studying ultra light axion dark matter solutions (for the explicit form, see equation (\ref{axform})) where $\phi\ll f $, which will reflect the axion acquiring a mass and spontaneously breaking the shift symmetry.
+In this work we will be studying ultra light axion dark matter solutions, given in Eq.~(\ref{axform}), where $\phi \ll f $.
+This will reflect a symmetry breaking, where the axion acquires a mass by settling into one of the degenerate minima of its (effective) cosine potential.
+Without loss of generality, we assume the axion settles into $\phi = 0$ minima, and the small field expansion for $\phi/f$ is applied to the Lagrangian.